yzyii/luashitacast/README.md

           you can toggle this on when you are in areas where these are active.

 [Additional Toggles]
-/nuke   - toggles Elemental Magic between regular DMG and MACC sets.
+/mode   - toggles Elemental Magic between regular Potency / Damage and Magic Accuracy sets.

 [Idle Sets] (Changes your idle set to use these sets instead) /idle           - toggles between using 2 different idle sets (Normal and Alternate i.e. Idle and IdleALT).